Limited Liability Company

 Members – At least one member, who may be an individual or a legal entity of any nationality.
 The names of members are not disclosed in the LLC Certificate of Formation, thereby preserving confidentiality.

-Manager – At least one manager, who may be natural or legal person of any nationality.
+Manager – At least one manager, who may be a natural or juristic person of any nationality.
 An LLC may be managed either by its owners or by third parties.

-Registered Address – A Marshall Islands LLC must have a Registered Agent and Registered Office in Marshall Islands, provided by a licensed service provide.
+Registered Address – A Marshall Islands LLC must have a Registered Agent and Registered Office in the Marshall Islands, provided by a licensed service provider.

 Electronic Signature – Permitted.